peterussell/peterussell.github.io_old/_posts/2017-01-10-update-2-ir-checkride.md

 report the instrument rating checkride was a success.
 The ride was a 3 hour oral, and 2.2 hour flight test, split over two days due to a failed turn coordinator.
-It was a fun, though fairly intense checkride, but I'm really happy to have done the rating.
+It was a fun, though fairly intense checkride, but I'm very happy to have done the rating.

 I've decided to go for the commercial multi-engine rating, and set up [cpl.peterussell.me][cpl] for study notes and flight debriefs.
 Looking